Archive for February, 2008

 EFM: http://en.wikipedia.org/wiki/Ethernet_in_the_first_mile

-At over a mile of distance, we're very pleased with the 3.5Mbps symmetric performance we're seeing on this single pair test loop.
-With eight pair bonding (8x3.5, in this example), this means delivery of a 25Mbps symmetric link is possible at this sort of range.
-This very exciting ...
+At over a mile of distance, we’re very pleased with the 3.5Mbps symmetric performance we’re seeing on this single pair test loop.
+With eight pair bonding (8×3.5, in this example), this means delivery of a 25Mbps symmetric link is possible at this sort of range.
+This very exciting technology uses “Ethernet in the First Mile” (EFM) technology to deliver speeds from 1.5Mbps (T1) to 45Mbps (T3) on one to eight copper wire pairs.

 This loop is a bit over one mile long (~5500ft).
 Downstream sync is 16Mbps, upstream sync at 1.1Mbps.
 This is served out of the Santa Rosa 01 (downtown) central office, from our new DSLAM deployment there.